Heptatron/CodeHS-Auto-Replace-Shortcuts/README.md

 4. Following your chosen application's instructions, paste it into the userscript field, replacing all existing contents that may exist in that field.

 5. Your chosen application should have instructions on how to use the scripts with your browser, and how to access them.
+With Safari, there is generally a puzzle piece icon on the bottom left that allows you to manage extensions

 ## **Usage Instructions**